What are Forward Contracts and How Do They Work?

 1. The Price Of The Asset Rises In The Future

-In this scenario, the seller’s prediction is proven to be correct and hence benefits from the sale made through the forward contract.
+In this scenario, the seller’s prediction is correct, providing benefits from the sale made through the forward contract.
 Even though the price of the asset has fallen, the seller gets to sell it at a price higher than its current value.
 The profit made by the seller in this scenario is the difference between the price at which the seller sells the asset and the actual current price of the asset.

 In this scenario, the prediction of neither the buyer nor the seller is proven correct.
-Therefore, there is no profit made or loss incurred by either party in this transaction.
+Therefore, the transaction results in no profit made or loss incurred by either party.

 To understand the concept better, let us take a forward contract example.
-Let’s say a farmer is on track to harvest 20 tons of maize by next year.
-In order to make a profit on his harvest, he must be able to sell it at a price of at least Rs 10,000 per ton.
+Let’s say a farmer is on track to harvest 20 tonnes of maize by next year.
+To make a profit on his harvest, he must sell it at a price of at least Rs 10,000 per tonne.
 If the farmer chooses to wait till next year to sell his maize harvest, he may or may not be able to make a profit on the transaction.
-This is because as the price of the asset, in this case maize, changes, it cannot be guaranteed that his produce will sell at that desired price.
+This is because there is no saying what the price per tonne will be next year.

-However, if the farmer chooses to enter into a forward contract with a food manufacturing company that guarantees to pay him his desired price in exchange for his harvest next year, his risk is minimized.
-Therefore, even if the price of maize falls by next year, he will be protected by the obligation of the forward contract and the locked-in selling prices.
+However, if the farmer chooses to enter into a forward contract with a food manufacturing company that guarantees to pay him his desired price in exchange for his harvest next year, his risk is minimised.
+Therefore, even if the price of maize falls next year, he will be protected by the obligation of the forward contract and the fact that he will receive a higher price based on the lock-n price.

-- There are a number of similarities between forward contracts and future contracts.
-However, it can be useful to keep a few of their major differences in mind when trading in derivatives.
-While futures contracts are traded on exchanges, forward contracts are not.
+- Unlike futures contracts, forwards contracts are not standardised and are not traded on exchanges.
 As a result, they are also more customisable and allow for specific changes in the agreements with regards to the asset traded, amount and date of delivery.

-- Alternatively, they can result in cash settlement whereby there is no actual physical delivery of the asset in question.
+- The parties can settle forward derivatives in one of the two ways.
+One is where the seller makes physical delivery of the assets and receives the agreed-upon payment by the buyer.
+The other is where cash settlement occurs, and there is no actual physical delivery of the asset in question.
 Instead, one of the two parties settles the contract by paying the other an appropriate differential in cash.

-- Forward contracts are some of the most commonly employed tools for corporations to minimize and hedge interest rate related risks.
-They are not as commonly used, however, by individual retail investors and the market remains quite inaccessible to most.
+- Forward contracts are some of the most commonly employed tools for corporations to minimise and hedge interest rate related risks.
+By entering into a forwards contract, they won’t have to purchase an asset at a higher price in the future.

-- Forward trading typically requires no margin amount and is unregulated by the Securities and Exchange Board of India i.e. SEBI.
+- Forward trading typically requires no margin amount and is unregulated by the Securities and Exchange Board of India, i.e. SEBI, making it customisable and easier to trade.